Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You now know in theory what a great executive report should look like.
 However, we’d like to share a few dashboard examples to help you get started with your own.

 How many customers downgraded their subscription this month?
 What is your churn rate?
 What’s your MRR?
 You can easily track all of this data by setting up this Stripe MRR & Churn dashboard template – it helps you track the number of customers you have at any given time.
+You can browse more KPI dashboards here.

 How many open invoices do you have?
 How much did you get from your paid invoices?
 You can track all your paid invoices, find out how many pending ones you have, and learn if you’re on the right track towards your financial goals for the month by downloading this QuickBooks + HubSpot CRM Financial Performance dashboard template.
+You can browse more revenue dashboards or profit and loss dashboards here.

 This Quickbooks dashboard template is an excellent addition to your financial executive report.
 It’s a well-organized dashboard that provides you with valuable insight into your bank accounts, your company’s cash flow, expenses, and sales so you can be in the know when it comes to your business’s financial health.
+You can browse more financial dashboards here.

 You can track your SaaS revenue in a streamlined and neat way by using this Profitwell Revenue Trends dashboard template.
 It contains metrics such as recurring revenue, churn by type, MRR changes by type, and more, and helps you track your company’s growth over the year and identify strategies that drive the most revenue.
+You can browse more SaaS dashboards here.

 Traditional business analysis made us all think that executive reporting is a tedious process that takes up way too much of our time and resources.
 And actually, it really used to be like that – long nights of writing and extracting data, instead of focusing on the core tasks your role included.

-Software like Databox enables you to collect data from multiple sources in one place, create all types of charts and graphs to get straightforward visualizations of this data and get it ready for analysis.
+An executive dashboard software like Databox enables you to collect data from multiple sources in one place, create all types of charts and graphs to get straightforward visualizations of this data and get it ready for analysis.
 Thanks to drag-and-drop features, it’s incredibly easy to build your own, customized reports and adjust them depending on the purpose.

 We made reporting simple and enjoyable, so who could ever ask for more?